What Is a Healthy Diet?

 - J – "Junk Food" (food that has little or no nutritional value and/or is high in fat, sugar, salt)

-Additionally, have them label each food item as “natural (N)” or “processed/prepackaged (P)” (i.e. an apple would be natural and apple sauce would be processed/packaged).
+Additionally, have them mark each food item as natural or processed (i.e., an apple would be natural and apple sauce would be processed).
+See the definition of processed, above.

-Ask them to determine the approximate percentage of foods they ate from each food group and also the percentage of food they ate that was natural vs. pre-packaged.
-(To calculate percentage, count the number of food items in a group and divide that number by the total number of items in all, then multiply by 100).
+Ask them to determine the approximate percentage of foods from each food group and also the percentage of natural vs. processed.
+(To calculate the percentage, count the number of food items in a group and divide that number by the total number of items in all, then multiply by 100).

-When calculations are complete, ask students to pair up with someone else in the group to compare their findings.
+When calculations are complete, they pair up with someone else and compare their analyses.
 Partners should ask each other the following questions:

-- Do you think you ate a healthy diet – one that will help you grow and have energy?
+- In what ways does this represent a healthy diet – one that will help you grow and have energy?